 Long-term debt can hinder your ability to pursue your calling once you finish your education.
 For this reason, we encourage you to borrow wisely and live within a reasonable budget while you are in school.
 Loans can help you finance your education, but they are not intended to subsidize an extravagant lifestyle while you are a student.
 If possible, seek out as many scholarships and grants as you can find before considering other forms of student financial aid such as loans.

 To help you reach your educational and career goals, the Regent University financial aid team will work closely with you to design an aid package that is best for your situation.
-Explore the options below to learn more about the types of financial aid available to you.
+Explore the options below to learn more about the types of financial aid for college available to you.

 How Does Federal Financial Aid Work?

 The U.S. Department of Education awards about $150 billion a year in financial aid through grants, student loans and other programs.* Some federal aid is gift aid, or grants, that do not need to be paid back; while other aid consists of student loans that must be repaid.

 Am I Eligible for Federal Aid?

 Types of Federal Financial Aid